Crowd Management Wristbands: Types, Uses & Benefits

 Types of Crowd Management Wristbands

-Not all wristbands are created equal!
-Here’s a quick rundown of the top types of crowd management wristbands — each with its own unique advantages.
+Not all wristbands are created equal.
+Here’s a rundown of the most common types, each with its own advantages depending on your event’s needs.

 Paper Wristbrands with QR Code